-- If the percentage of change of ownership exceeds 50% of shares, quotes, or voting rights of the company, and - · The company's activities are changed, and - The company is either a Joint Stock Company or a Company Limited by Shares whose shares are not listed on the Egyptian Stock Exchange.
+- If a change in the company's ownership takes place and the percentage of change of ownership exceeds 50% of shares, quotes, or voting rights of the company, and - 2.
+The company's activities are changed, and - The company is either a Joint Stock Company or a Company Limited by Shares whose shares are not listed on the Egyptian Stock Exchange.

-If any of the above-mentioned conditions is not met, the company would still have the right to carry forward its losses.
+If none of the above mentioned conditions are met, the company has the right to carry forward the losses provided that those conditions, or any of them, do not occur over the subsequent three years.